OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 Using async communication ensures that services keep working when another service is down for maintenance.

+The services need to be loosely coupled.
+A change in one should not need to result in an immediate change in another service.
+Data transfer objects can be published by a service in the form of avro schema's so other services can create their own implementation in a language agnostic way.
+Database objects should never be shared between services!!
+If the same data is needed in another service the data should be published and consumed by the other service.

+It might be needed in the future to create a new iteration of a service that branches off into its own repository.
+For instance during the pilot phase of a project we create a new service and later create another service with the production code.
+Both should be able to run until the pilot devices are phased out.

+### Keep it simple, stupid!
+It is important that the new code uses easy to read descriptions and code.
+This can mean using less optimal code if we can keep the code simpler.

+Composition over inheritance, The current setup has a lot of inherited classes and code making it hard to understand what a classes responsibilities are.
+Making simple services that have clear input and output will keep the code easier to maintain.

 ### Standard tooling
 We want to focus on implementing logic and not implementing infrastructure code.
 This means using standard database connection, metrics endpoints, and authentication logic.